Keizaal/Keizaal/README.md

 This modlist takes up 200GB of hard drive space and will likely take a few hours to download depending on your internet speed.
 It is recommended that you install it on a solid state drive for optimal performance, but a standard hard disk drive will suffice.

-Install the latest version of Wabbajack from the #builds channel in the [Wabbajack Discord](https://discordapp.com/invite/wabbajack).
+Install the latest version of Wabbajack from it's [GitHub page](https://github.com/wabbajack-tools/wabbajack/releases).

 Create a new folder called “Wabbajack” in the root of your main drive, the default is (C:).
 Extract Wabbjack.exe into this folder.